andreasm80/blog.local/content/post/2024-04-16-antrea-feature-update/index.md

 Each time a pod needs to communicate outside its k8s node it will get the IP address from the node it is currently residing on.

-With Antrea Egress I can specify a specific IP address from a pool I confgure for the PODS to use (for the ones I need Egress configured on).
-Before Antrea v1.15.0 I could only use the same subnet as the Kubernetes nodes were using, meaning I had to reserve a range inside that subnet for Egress usage to avoid IP overlap, unless I did some DIY stuff like static routes or as in my post [here](https://blog.andreasm.io/2023/02/20/antrea-egress/).
-Now with Antrea v1.15.0 I can achieve something like this:
+With Antrea Egress I can specify a specific IP address from a pool (ExternalIPPool) I confgure for the pods to use (for the ones I need Egress configured on).
+Before Antrea v1.15.0 I could only use the same subnet as the Kubernetes nodes were using, meaning I had to reserve a range in that subnet for Egress usage to avoid IP overlap, unless I did some DIY stuff like static routes or as in my post [here](https://blog.andreasm.io/2023/02/20/antrea-egress/).
+Now with Antrea v1.15.0 Antrea supports Egress on a different subnet, it even supports using a optional VLAN tag like this:

 ![egress-vlan](images/image-20240417103628196.png)

-The last image illustrates Antrea Egress using the new option to use VLAN and specifying different subnets for my Egresses.
+I assign a VLAN tag in the ExternalIPPool which uses the same physical interface as the node itself is configured with, like eth0/ens18 etc).
+This require my node to be placed on a network that allows vlan trunks/in guest tagging, and allows me to easily separate the Egress subnets from the node subnet and specifying different subnets for my Egresses.
 In simple terms, what it does is creating a vlan interface on the nodes I decide to use as Egress nodes.
 Like this:

 ```bash
 11: antrea-ext.181@eth0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP mode DEFAULT group default